cpamieta/datascienceproject/CodeBook.md

 Two other variables were created during the merging of the test and training data set,Activity and Subject.
 To make the variable names a little easier to read, the dash "-"  and the brackets "()" where removed.

-	###* "Activity"
-	This variable contains the type of activity the person performed.
-	The original values where just numbers which were later converted into descriptive strings.

-		The six potential values.
-			 * WALKING
-			 * WALKING_UPSTAIRS
-			 * WALKING_DOWNSTAIRS
-			 * SITTING
-			 * STANDING
-			 * LAYING

-	####* "Subject"
-	This Variable indicated which person the data was collected from.
-		The value ranges from 1 to 30.

-#Code book for the run_analysis script

-##Variable names

-The original data had 561 Variables, but for the tidy data set, only the mean and std are needed.
-Two other variables were created during the merging of the test and training data set,Activity and Subject.
-To make the variable names a little easier to read, the dash "-"  and the brackets "()" where removed.

 * ### Activity
 This variable contains the type of activity the person performed.
 The original values where just numbers which were later converted into           descriptive strings.